Pippadi/combadge/hardware/pcb/README.md

 I'm hoping decoupling capacitors will take care of any current spikes the ESP32 and speakers may need.

 You'll need the symbol and PCB footprint for the [Si2342DS](https://www.vishay.com/en/product/63302/).

+## The rest

+Major components used are more-or-less finalized.
+PCB footprints are chosen to be as large as possible where applicable, to facilitate hand-soldering.
+Both the battery and speaker are assumed to be soldered to the board with wires.